resolve109/study-aws-sa/aws-study-guide.md

   - Supports more complex data structures (lists, sets, sorted sets, etc.)
   - Provides persistence options, Pub/Sub functionality, and advanced features
   - Redis features validated for applications needing complex data types and persistent caching.
+- **Gaming Leaderboards with Redis**:
+  - For near-real-time top-10 scoreboards in video games:
+    - Set up Amazon ElastiCache for Redis to compute and cache scores
+    - Use Redis sorted sets data structure to maintain leaderboards efficiently
+    - Leverage Redis persistence to enable game state preservation
+  - Offers better performance than RDS read replicas for scoreboard computation
+  - More suitable than Memcached which lacks sorted data structures and persistence
+  - Provides built-in functionality for leaderboards compared to custom CloudFront or RDS solutions

 ## Messaging and Queuing